 \subsection{Relationship with Perspective Cut Approach}

-{A referee asked whether Algorithm \ref{alg:cuttingPlaneMethod} is related to a perspective cut approach.
-The two approaches are indeed related, as discussed in a more general setting by \citet[][Section 3.5]{bertsimas2019unified}.
-Indeed, taking the dual of the inner maximization problem in Problem \eqref{saddlepointreformulation} yields a perspective reformulation, and decomposing this reformulation in a way which retains the continuous and discrete variables in the master problem and outer-approximates the objective is precisely the perspective cut approach.
-However, there are several key differences between the approaches: \begin{itemize} \item Our approach only includes cuts corresponding to optimal choices of dual variables for a given incumbent solution $\bm{z}$.
-Alternatively, the perspective cut approach is an outer-approximation decomposition scheme \citep[][]{duran1986outer} which generates optimal cuts with respect to both the discrete and the continuous.
-Consequently, the perspective cut approach requires solving a sequence of potentially complex master problems, while our approach avoids this difficulty. \item Our outer-approximation scheme can easily be implemented within a modern integer optimization solver such as \verb|CPLEX| using callbacks.
-Indeed, our \verb|Julia| implementation of Algorithm \ref{alg:refinedCuttingPlaneMethod} requires fewer than $300$ lines of code.
-Unfortunately, a perspective cut approach requires a tailored branch-and-bound procedure \citep[see][Section $3.1$]{frangioni2006perspective}, which is significantly more complex to implement.
-In this regard, our approach is more practical. \item As discussed previously, our approach exploits the structure of the saddle-point problem to obtain Pareto-optimal cuts at no additional cost.
-Unfortunately, this does not appear to be possible under a perspective cut approach (at least without solving auxiliary subproblems), because both discrete and continuous variables are retained in the master problem. \end{itemize}}
+In this section, we relate Algorithm \ref{alg:cuttingPlaneMethod} to the perspective cut approach introduced by \cite{frangioni2006perspective}.
+It turns out that taking the dual of the inner maximization problem in Problem \eqref{saddlepointreformulation} yields a perspective reformulation, and decomposing this reformulation in a way which retains the continuous and discrete variables in the master problem and outer-approximates the objective is precisely the perspective cut approach, as discussed in a more general setting by \citet[][Section 3.4]{bertsimas2019unified}. { In this regard, our approach supplies a new and insightful derivation of the perspective cut scheme.
+In addition, our approach can easily be implemented within a modern mixed-integer optimization solver such as \verb|CPLEX| or \verb|Gurobi|, while existing implementations of the perspective cut approach often require tailored branch-and-bound schemes \citep[see][Section 3.1]{frangioni2006perspective}.